niravmsoni/terraform-aws/Modules/5_Public_Registry/README.md

 - The module repository must have a description which is used to populate the short description of the module.
 This should be a simple one sentence description of the module.
 - The module must adhere to the standard module structure, `main.tf`, `variables.tf`, `outputs.tf` This allows the registry to inspect your module and generate documentation, track resource usage, parse submodules and examples, and more.
 - x.y.z tags for releases.
 The registry uses tags to identify module versions.
 Release tag names must be a semantic version, which can optionally be prefixed with a v.
 For example, v1.0.4 and 0.9.2.
 To publish a module initially, at least one release tag must be present.
 Tags that don't look like version numbers are ignored.

+- Each module provider has its own lifecycle for updates, new releases etc. So, always double check the provider we are using for sourcing modules in the code
+- It's best to use official Hashicorp partner modules which can be found by ticking this box